-Smoky Three-Pepper Corn Chowder is a super delicious blend of sweet, savory and smoky flavors.
+Smoky Corn Chowder with Peppers is a super delicious blend of sweet, savory and smoky flavors.
 With three different peppers in the mix, each one offers its own distinctive taste to this comforting bowl of deliciousness.

 All of the recipes in the book are creative, beautiful and have superbly blended flavors.
 The book also provides an entire education about peppers.
 So cool!
 (Or hot, I suppose.)

 What's in this recipe?

 - fresh corn